Acceptance and Commitment Therapy for Eating Disorders

 Promoting Self-Compassion

-Acceptance and commitment therapy helps a patient separate their sense of self from their thoughts about themselves, which can help them gain clarity and learn to value themselves, as well as their body.
+Acceptance and commitment therapy helps patients separate their sense of self from their thoughts about themselves, which can help them gain clarity and learn to value themselves and their bodies.

-The psychological flexibility promoted by ACT, particularly through its use of defusion, also works as body image treatment, which can help promote self-love.
-[4]
+The psychological flexibility promoted by ACT, particularly through its use of defusion, also works as body image treatment, which can help promote self-love.4

 Building Resilience

-Traditional therapies focus on reducing or eliminating negative thoughts and emotions, but this could inadvertently lead to a sensitivity around these types of thoughts.
-Rather, ACT teaches individuals to welcome all thoughts, and not fear or judge any of them.
+Traditional therapies focus on reducing or eliminating negative thoughts and emotions, but this could inadvertently lead to sensitivity to these types of thoughts.
+Instead, ACT teaches individuals to welcome all thoughts and not fear or judge them.

 By learning to accept and tolerate negative experiences as just another part of life, patients may develop a sense of emotional resilience that can help them navigate future challenges.